 When your content gets cited in AI Overviews, your brand appears through:

 Unlike featured snippets where a single source dominates, AI Overview citations share visual space with multiple sources.
+Understanding these SearchGPT ranking factors helps optimize for visibility.

 The penthouse positioning and static design influence how users interact with AI Overviews: